CarMax vs. Private Sale: Is It Worth the Hassle?

 I process CarMax offers for a living.
-I am a licensed dealer and licensed dealer who guarantees to match or beat any CarMax offer, which means I use the same system CarMax uses to generate offers, and I see the numbers every day.
+I am a licensed dealer who guarantees to match or beat any CarMax offer.
+I use the same valuation tools the top dealers use, and I see the numbers every day.

 I also talk to people who tried to sell privately and gave up.
 And people who went to CarMax and wondered if they left money on the table.
 So here is the honest breakdown.